Kieran-Lock/XtermGUI/README.md

 from xtermgui import GUI, MouseInteraction, Events, MouseEvent, Region, Coordinate

 INTERACTION_REGION = Region(Coordinate(0, 0), Coordinate(20, 0), Coordinate(20, 10), Coordinate(0,
-                                                                                                10))  # An example region - a 20x10 rectangle, which forms a square in the terminal
+                                                                                                10))  # An example region - a 20x10 rectangle, which forms a square in the cursor

 class MyGUI(GUI):